 The terms of the Company's employment agreements for Messrs.
-Brown, McAlmont, Shaw and Ribeiro are identical to those set forth in Mr. Carney's employment agreement described above, except that (a) Mr. Brown will serve as Vice Chairman and will receive a minimum annual base salary of \$340,000; (b) Mr. McAlmont will serve as President and Chief Operating Officer and will receive a minimum annual base salary of \$300,000; (c) Mr. Shaw will serve as Executive Vice President and will receive a minimum annual base salary of \$290,000; (d) Mr. Ribeiro will serve as Senior Vice President, Chief Financial Officer and Treasurer, and will receive a minimum annual base salary of \$275,000; and (d) in the event of an Involuntary Termination of either of Messrs.
-Brown's, McAlmont's, Shaw's or Ribeiro's employment term, each shall only be entitled to receive a payment of one and one half times his base salary and annual bonus.
+McAlmont, Shaw and Ribeiro are identical to those set forth in Mr. Carney's employment agreement described above, except that (a) Mr. McAlmont will serve as President and Chief Operating Officer and will receive a minimum annual base salary of \$315,000; (b) Mr. Shaw will serve as Chief Administrative Officer and will receive a minimum annual base salary of \$310,000; (c) Mr. Ribeiro will serve as Senior Vice President, Chief Financial Officer and Treasurer, and will receive a minimum annual base salary of \$295,000; and (d) in the event of an Involuntary Termination of either of Messrs.
+McAlmont's, Shaw's or Ribeiro's employment term, each shall only be entitled to receive a payment of one and one half times his base salary and annual bonus.